petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/channel-defaults/setting-channel-defaults.md

 1. Select a user.

-   All users with the `Accounts > Account Entry: Manage Available Accounts via User Channel Rel` permission appear in the channel account manager drop-down.
+   All users with a regular role having the `Accounts > Account Entry: Manage Available Accounts via User Channel Rel` permission appear in the channel account manager drop-down.
 See [Understanding Channel Account Managers](#understanding-channel-account-managers) for more information.

 1. Click *Save*.